psteinroe/supabase-cache-helpers/README.md

  **A collection of framework specific Cache utilities for working with <a href="https://supabase.com" alt="Supabase" target="\_parent">Supabase</a>.**

 Never worry about your frontend cache again!
-Just define your query and mutations, and watch how the cache is automagically populated and updated.
+Just define your queries and mutations, and watch how the cache is automagically populated and updated.

 > This project was created as part of the Supabase Launch Week 5 Hackathon and was awarded "Best Overall Project" 🥇.
 The official submission can be found in [hackathon.md](./hackathon.md).